ileathan/embed-miner/README.md

 4.)
 Allowed direct mining to addresses (no need to use siteKeys).

 5.)
+Changes options names and added new ones and shortcut options for old ones.

+6.)
 Hooked up the users to leat.io such that `u=leathan` will credit leathan@leat.io.

-6.)
-Other minor edits.
+7.)
+Add username to the UI.

+8.)
+Strip all the commands from the URI, in case you want to run it nativle (not in iframe).

+9.) `preserve` or `p` option to not strip the commands from the URI.

+10.)
+Other miner tweeks.